Ace7codes/football-data-webscraping/README.md

    scraper.py
    ```

-2. Insert the required arguements to the function call at the end of the script
+2. Insert the required arguements to the specific function call
 - The project scrapes for the teams with the highest finishing positions at the end of a specific football season (ideally the previous season), then scrapes data on the players in that squad for the current football season.
 - To determine the range of teams to be included in the scrape, a fifth optional arguement should be passed as an integer.
 By default, only the top 10 teams are included
 - Both fbref-specific arguements required by the function can be gotten from the individual fbref league page url.
 For example: